pgroonga/pgroonga.github.io/reference/pgroonga-versus-textsearch-and-pg-trgm.md

 ### Data

-Here are statistics of target data:
+Here are statistics of the target data:

 Size                                | About 33GiB
 The number of records               | About 5.3millions